JappaWakka/PkMnExp3D/README.md

         Const RUNVALIDATION As Boolean = True ' Instead of False

-Also, be sure to turn off the *IS_DEBUG_ACTIVE* in the *Core/GameController.vb" file:
+Be sure to check that the Solution Configuration is set to **Debug** instead of **Release**.

 Then build and debug-run the game.
 The console output of during the game's launch will output an expected size and metahash value.

-It will also produce an updated "meta" file.
+It will also produce an updated "meta" file in the debug build folder, which you need to copy to the main P3D project folder.

 Stop the debugging of the game and copy these two values into the correct places at the top of the FileValidation code: